mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

   -->

-**Plan**

-- in planning stages the parent provides scaffolding to help the child.
-- In one example the parent notices the child's difficulty in using cursor and delete/backspace keys to edit a matrix allowing level design.
-The parent provides a book with grid paper to allow the child to replicate the matrix.
-The parent then transcribes the design while engaging the child by checking she has interpreted the design correctly.

-**Create**

-- At certain points in the create stage the parent needs total concentration and is not able to respond effectively to requests of  attention.
-- At times the parent asked the child to seek help from facilitator.
-- At another time, when the child was bored waiting for parent debugging, she approached the facilitator to ask for help on behalf of the adult without prompting.

-**Test**

-- The parent cedes the keyboard and mouse and sometimes swaps chairs to allow child to play test the game created.
-- The testing process here is quite frustrating as gravity is very low.
-This is addressed later as it is improved on the suggestion of the parent who has to do the majority of the testing.

-**Improve**

-- Parent navigates to a particular part of the code for child to alter design
-- Child takes on challenge of making smaller changes once the core game mechanic code has been added.

-**Share**

-- One of the most active times for the child allowing interaction to explain their game to others and to play the games of others.
-- The child makes comments about sharing their game with others imagining the experience of others playing their game.
-The sharing process motivates sustained activity.

 #### Discussion on design stages and GDP for this pair

 <!-- - This grouping sometimes left early having completed more in code development than others but completed less social activities. -->